RTFParallella/RTFParallella.doc/parallella_deployment.rst

 Invocation of Deployemnt script
 --------------------------------------

-This script has one argument that must be passed when it is invoked.
-Namely, the file which should be deployed.
+This script must have at least one argument that must be passed when it is invoked.
+Namely, the file which should be deployed, any number of files is allowed, arguments (files' names) must be separated by a space.

 This script will be called automatically by eclipse once the launch configuration is set up.